apache/incubator-retired-amaterasu/docs/docs/frameworks.md

 # Amaterasu Frameworks

 ## Python
-Apache Amaterasu supports the following types of Python workloads:
+Amaterasu supports a variety of Python frameworks:

 1. PySpark workload ([See below](#pyspark))